-In addition to the above categories; NSBA will also offer special commendation to projects that best exemplify Accelerated Bridge Construction, and a full range of Sustainable attributes.
+In addition to the above categories, NSBA will also offer special commendations to projects that best exemplify Accelerated Bridge Construction or a full range of Sustainable attributes.

 All entries are due by 11:59 pm, December 8, 2017.

-On December 6, join the NSBA for a preconference workshop on the recent developments in steel accelerated bridge construction.
-The 4 hour seminar will focus on the latest design tools and technology.
+On December 6, join the NSBA for a pre-conference workshop on the recent developments in steel accelerated bridge construction.
+The four-hour seminar will focus on the latest design tools and technology.
 Included, will be presentations on the advancements in assembly and erection of steel bridges, case studies on optimizing girder designs, and changes to the design of bolted splices as adopted in the AASHTO design specification.

-Pre-conference registration closes November 17.
-Onsite registration will be available.
+Pre-conference registration closed November 17 but onsite registration will be available.
 For additional information and to register, click here.